Web Content Accessibility Guidelines: Understanding WCAG 2.0

 While penalties for noncompliance may vary, most countries allow people with disabilities to file lawsuits against non-compliant businesses.
 For example, in the U.S., digital accessibility lawsuits filed under the ADA have increased significantly in the last decade — and since most websites fail to meet WCAG’s basic requirements, that trend will likely continue.

-Create a More Accessible Website with AudioEye
+Create More Accessible, Compliant Digital Content with AudioEye

 Ready to see AudioEye in action?